“Making friends for the world to see,

 April: Stylecraft Aran, 92 grams

-Last, but most definitely not least, we have to give a shoutout to our pattern testers, especially Claire Sutcliffe who managed the testing team.
+Last, but most definitely not least, we have to give a shoutout to our pattern testers.
 You have no idea how many hours of work is involved in undertaking such a project.
-Special thanks, too, to Lynette Brown, Aprille Collar, Marjolein de Sain, Silvana Albanese Tabacchi and Micki Devlin.
+Special thanks to Lynette Brown, Aprille Collar, Marjolein de Sain, Silvana Albanese Tabacchi and Micki Devlin.
 Here are the photos of their Noughts squares.
 Gorgeous, aren’t they?

 Here’s Valerie’s Blog: Agrarian Artisan